community

 If a cat is taken to the animal shelter, there will be a fee to organise its release.
 Fees depend on whether the cat was registered or desexed when it was found.

-Should cats be used for rodent control for farms or businesses?
+Can cats be used for rodent control on farms or businesses?

 Learn more about the 3 types of cats